 Using all kinds of technical jargon and swanky acronyms to fill your document could perhaps make you feel trained and well educated.
 But it is just cluttering your document.
 Even though you are confident that your document will be used internally within your office, staying away from too much jargon is still intelligent.
 In the long run, it's always safer to say what you mean in a specific and simple manner.

 According to an analysis, the attention span of an average human is only eight seconds.
 Do you have any opportunity in eight seconds or less to make your document fully digestible?
 Perhaps not.
 But, even so, you must make it your objective to maintain things as brief as possible when providing all the data you need.
 Remember to make an attempt to make your document simple to skim.
 If possible, use short paragraphs, headers, and points of the bullet.
 The more structured and easy it is to look at, the simpler it is to grab the attention of people.

 6. Make Sure Your Document Appears Professional

-Regardless of how good your document's quality maybe, if it doesn't look professional, it will be easily missed.
+Regardless of how good your document's quality, maybe, if it doesn't look professional, it will be easily missed.
 Keep in mind that your audience will first observe how it is laid out on paper.
-The first impression is indeed important.
+The first impression is truly important.